About the Society

 The Society of Gilbert Keith Chesterton

 The Society of Gilbert Keith Chesterton is a Catholic lay apostolate, recognized formally as a canonical private association of the Christian faithful.
 Our mission is to evangelize through education, inspiring people to live joyful, holy lives, with G.K.
 Chesterton as a model of lay spirituality.
-To help carry out its mission, the Society sponsors organizations including member schools in the Chesterton Schools Network and adult education through its annual conferences, publications, and the support of local Chesterton Socieities.
+To help carry out its mission, the Society sponsors the work of the Chesterton Schools Network and adult education through its annual conferences, publications, and the support of local Chesterton Socieities.